 RESULT AND ANALYSIS

+The Gas detection system has been simulated and tested in Tinker CAD simulation environment setup and following results has been observed.

 Gas detection system successfully detected LPG leakage.

+Only Green LED (Power ON LED) has been glowing, when the circuit is powered ON and no gas concentration is present

 The yellow LED glows when there is low concentration of LPG in the area surrounding the gas detection system.